Smudge202/smudge202.github.io/_posts/2016-06-28-mytested-aspnetcore-mvc.md

 I was recently contacted by [Ivaylo Kenov](https://www.linkedin.com/in/kenov) asking if I could take the time to review his new [fluent testing framework](https://github.com/ivaylokenov/MyTested.AspNetCore.Mvc) for [ASP.NET Core MVC](http://www.asp.net/).
 The timing of the request was a little unfortunate with the [test library NuGet package](https://www.nuget.org/packages/MyTested.AspNetCore.Mvc) still targetting ASP.NET Core RC2 a couple of days after the [1.0 release](https://blogs.msdn.microsoft.com/webdev/2016/06/27/announcing-asp-net-core-1-0/).
 However, one could hardly be expected to update libraries so vehemently, so I thought I'd take a look anyway and compare the functionality to that of alternatives I've used.

+_The sample code referred to below can be found [here](https://github.com/smudge202/my-tested-asp-net-core-review)._

 ## Pricing

 I want to get this out of the way early, but it's worth noting that ['My Tested ASP.NET Core MVC'](https://mytestedasp.net/Core/Mvc), whilst free for personal and open source projects, does have [costs outside of those usages](https://mytestedasp.net/Core/Mvc#pricing).
 All of the alternatives I've personally used and describe below are completely free, so the cost of _'My Tested ASP.NET Core MVC'_ will definitely be held **against** it.